MateuszCiapala/git-commands/README.md

 ###### Usage Examples:
 - git pull //pull remote repository data and merge all commits.
 - git pull --rebase //pull remote repository data with commits history.
 - git pull origin HEAD:main --rebase //pull selected remote repository branch to your current local branch with full commits history.
-Example: You are in branch test and fetching data from remote branch main.
+Example: You are in branch test and pull data from remote branch main.
-###### *Note that default pull command merge fetched data.
+###### *Note that default pull command merge pulled data.
 If you are willing to keep history of commits use --rebase parameter.
 ## git clone
 ###### Desc: Clone remote repository.
 ###### Usage Example: